wpendl99/.github/profile/essentials/startUpSpec/startUpSpec.md

 ## Grading Rubric

-- 10% - Notes in your start up Git repository README.md that include your elevator pitch and key features
+- 10% - Notes in your start up Git repository README.md that include your elevator pitch, images, and key features
+- 10% - Proper use of Markdown in README.md.
-- 45% - A concise, compelling, elevator pitch
+- 40% - A concise, compelling, elevator pitch
-- 45% - One or more rough sketches of your application
+- 40% - One or more rough sketches of your application.
+Images must be embedded in your README.md.